lpdabest1/NFL-Player-Ranking/README.md

 # NFL Player Search
- A custom player search comprised of nfl players.
+ A custom player ranking(s) web application that ranks players for a specified season/year under the categories of passing. rushing, and receiving.